 Cultivating Gratitude Through the Year: How to Start a Gratitude Journal by Dr. Bradley Nelson

 After a year of pandemic and disasters, the new year brings a chance for a fresh start.
-But no matter what 2021 brings, we can lead happier lives if we cultivate an attitude of gratitude.
-We all have stress from the pandemic and from the election, yet to be happy and positive, it’s important to focus on things that make us happy.
+But no matter what 2022 brings, we can lead happier lives if we cultivate an attitude of gratitude.
+We all have stress from the pandemic, yet to be happy and positive, it’s important to focus on things that make us happy.

 Studies have consistently shown that thankfulness and the expression of gratitude can have profound effects on health, moods and interpersonal relationships.
 By shifting your focus to what you’re grateful for, you’ll start to see all the blessings in your life more clearly.
 My simple tip is to start a daily gratitude practice.